Aish2334/NLP-Technical-Documentation/docs/unsupervised_applications/topic_modelling/bert_topic.rst

 ------------------------

 #. `HDBSCAN`_ is used to cluster the (now)low-dimensional vectors.

 #.
-There are mainly two types of clustering methods
+There are mainly two types of clustering methods:

 	a) Flat or Hierarchical: Focuses on whether there is (or is not) a hierarchy in the clustering method.
 For example, we may (ideally) view our graph hierarchy as moving from continents to countries to cities.

 	.. image:: files/pics/BERTopic_HDBSCAN_flat_or_hierarchical_2.png